 The CrashPlan app consists of two parts: the graphical user interface that the user interacts with and the CrashPlan service that runs in the background.
 These two pieces communicate over a local network connection that is built into every computer.
 When the CrashPlan app starts, the CrashPlan service attempts to connect back to itself.
 If it can't connect, the backup engine won't start.

-The more data included in the backup file selection, the more memory CrashPlan requires.
-File selections that contain a large amount of data (>1 TB) and/or a large number of files (1 million+ files) may require more memory than CrashPlan's default memory allocation (512 MB).
-When CrashPlan runs into this memory limit, the background service crashes, resulting in the "Unable to connect to backup engine" message.
+If you have a large backup selection (more than 1 TB or 1 million files), you may need to allocate more memory to the CrashPlan app.
+When CrashPlan runs into this memory limit, the CrashPlan service is not able to run, resulting in the "Unable to connect to backup engine" message.
 If you have a large file selection backing up, refer to our troubleshooting article on this topic to address the issue.

 Finally, if you're still having troubles, you can test to make sure that nothing else on the computer is already using ports 4242 and 4243, which CrashPlan needs to run.
 CrashPlan may not need to use these ports all the time, but it still needs to prepare them for use (open the socket).

 The CrashPlan.app file must reside in the Applications folder and must be named CrashPlan.app.
 If you've moved or renamed CrashPlan.app, you may see the “CrashPlan unable to connect to the local backup engine” error upon starting the CrashPlan app.
 To resolve this, uninstall and reinstall CrashPlan.

 There is a known issue in the 3.6.3 version of the CrashPlan app that impacts systems running Mac OS X with case-sensitive file systems.
 This issue results in the Unable to connect to the backup engine message upon opening the CrashPlan app.
 See our troubleshooting guide for to resolve the issue.